-29. Other planning codes to be read as part of Scheme
+29. Other State planning policies to be read as part of Scheme

-(1) The planning codes set out in the Table, modified as set out in clause 30, are to be read as part of this Scheme.
+- (1) The State planning policies set out in the Table in Schedule 5, modified as set out in clause 30, are to be read as part of this Scheme. - (2) The local government must ensure that each State planning policy referred to in subclause (1) is published in accordance with clause 87 of the deemed provisions.